nminoru/pib/README.md

 pib - Pseudo InfiniBand HCA driver
 ==================================

 pib is a software-based InfiniBand HCA driver.
-It provides uVerbs functions without real IB HCA & fabric.
+It provides InfiniBand functions without real IB HCA & fabric.

-pib has the two components.
+pib contains the two components.

-- pib.ko  Linux kernel module
+- pib.ko - Linux kernel module
-- libpib  Userspace plug-in module for libibverbs
+- libpib - Userspace plug-in module for libibverbs

 Features
 ========

+In single-host-mode, pib enables to create up to 4 InfiniBand HCA (The default is 2).
+These IB devices are pib_0, pib_1, pib_2 and pib_3.
+Each HCA contains up to 32 ports (The default is 2).

+In addition, pib creates single internal InfiniBand switch too.
+All ports of pib's HCA are connected to this switch.

+The current version of pib enables to drive the following interface:

+* kernel-level Verbs (in-linux kernel)
+* kernel-level MAD (in-linux kernel)
-* Almost uVerbs functions
+* uVerbs (libibverbs)
+* uMAD (libibmad & libibumad)
-* Subnet Manager support (opensm)
+* Subnet Manager (opensm)
-* IPoIB
+* IPoIB (in-linux kernel)
+* RDMA Connection Manager (librdmacm)
+* IB diagnostic utilities (infiniband-diags)

+Debugging support features:

+* Inspect IB objects (ucontext, protection domain, MR, SRQ, CQ, AH, QP)
+* Select some implementation dependent behaviours and enforce error checking.
+* Show a warning of pithalls that programs should avoid.

+Other features:

+* The maximum size of inline data is 2048 bytes.

 Limitation
 ==========

-The current version is EXPERIMETNAL.
+The current version is EXPERIMETNAL and not supported multi host mode.

+The follwing features are not supported:

+- Unreliable Datagram (UD)
+- Fast Memory Region (FMR)
+- Memory Windows (MR)
+- SEND Invalidate operation
+- Virtual Lane (VL)

 Supported OS
 ============